slightknack/slightknack.dev/content/passerine/big-refactor.md

 }
 ```

-As you can see, future passes can reuse componenents declared in previous passes.
+As you can see, future passes can reuse components declared in previous passes.
 For example, a future typechecking pass might produce a Typed Syntax Tree (TST) defined as follows:

 ```rust
 pub enum TST {